Sonya Bergeron

 Grounded, Inclusive Ceremonies for Life’s Meaningful Thresholds

-learning about it.
+I am endorsed as a chaplain by the Religious Naturalist Association.
+Religious Naturalism centers our attention on the natural world—the one world we know—guided by the understanding that life unfolds according to the laws of nature and that careful observation is our most reliable way of learning about it.
 This orientation invites us to release a focus on the supernatural and instead attend closely to our human experience: our bodies, our senses, our relationships, and the ways meaning arises through connection with one another and the world around us.
-It values presence,
+It values presence, embodiment, and the wisdom that emerges from lived experience.

-with the Humanist Manifesto and its affirmation of the inherent worth and dignity of every person.
+I am also endorsed by the Humanist Society as both a chaplain and a celebrant.
+I resonate deeply with the Humanist Manifesto and its affirmation of the inherent worth and dignity of every person.
 All of humanity is worthy of love.
 As social beings, we express that love through shared knowledge, mutual care, compassion, and responsibility.
 None of us exists in isolation; we are made possible through our belonging to one another.

+At the same time, I hold an awareness that our understanding of life’s mystery is always partial.
 Scientific discovery continually reshapes how we understand ourselves and our place in the universe.
-While our senses offer us a way into the world, we know there is always more beyond what
+While our senses offer us a way into the world, we know there is always more beyond what we can perceive.
+For these reasons, I value holding understanding lightly—remaining curious, open, and willing to be changed by what we learn.

 Wedding Ceremonies